 Boom lifts and scissor lifts are the large pieces of equipment that hoist workers up into the air to perform various construction-related and maintenance tasks.
-You may see these machines and workers on building sites, underneath electrical wires, washing windows, servicing tall trees, installing signs and lighting, and much more.
-They are the workers that keep the various systems we’ve grown to depend on safe and structurally sound.
+You may see these machines and workers in the following areas:

 Boom lift workers are needed everywhere, in every city across the nation.
 But not just anyone can operate them.
+A boom lift license is required by anyone that operates this equipment.
+According to OSHA, employers are responsible for this training.
 Only trained personnel who know how to operate a boom lift can operate them safely and avoid hazards.
-Provide your workers with a high-quality boom lift certification from a trusted source.
+Provide your workers with a high-quality boom lift certification from a trusted source: CertifyMeOnline.net (CMO).

 CMO has the aerial boom lift certification training and scissor lift instruction you need to become OSHA compliant.
 Without the proper training in place, you can’t operate a boom lift, aerial lift, or scissor lift in the United States.
 OSHA guidelines require an aerial lift boom certification for all workers who use lifts, even if it’s only a few days out of the year.